FAQ

 What is the age range of the household?

-Typically 18-22, but we will consider residents up to age 30.
-The average resident age in the program is 21.
+Most residents are between 18–28 years old, with occasional consideration for clients up to age 30.
+The average resident age is 21.

 What is the typical length of stay?